Introduction to Cognitive Behaviour Therapy

 Career Links

-This course has been created after a request from the North West Strategic Health Authority.
-Some students will be able to use the Service Level Agreement to fund these modules.
+This course was created after a request from the North West Strategic Health Authority.
+Some students will be able to use the Service Level Agreement in place to fund these modules.
 Other students will self-fund or request funding from their employer.

 What you need to know